Brit shalom (naming ceremony)

 Brit shalom (ברית שלום; "Covenant of Peace"), also called alternative brit, brit ben, brit chayim, brit tikkun, or bris in Yiddish and Ashkenazi Hebrew, refers to a range of naming ceremonies for Jewish families that involve rejecting the traditional Jewish rite of circumcision.

 Brit shalom is recognized by secular Jewish organizations affiliated with Humanistic Judaism like the International Institute for Secular Humanistic Judaism, Congress of Secular Jewish Organizations, Reconstructionist Judaism, and Society for Humanistic Judaism.
-Liberal Judaism generally recommends circumcision but allows Rabbis that do not to teach.
-Reform Judaism encourages all Jews (beyond extraordinary circumstances) to undergo circumcision, although some reform congregations will allow those who are not to participate in Jewish life and have since 1892.
+Reform Judaism encourages all Jews (beyond extraordinary circumstances) to undergo circumcision, although some Reform congregations will allow those who are not to participate in Jewish life and have since 1892.

 History

 In 1892, some Reform Jewish rabbis stopped requiring circumcision for converts.
 This was soon followed by the Jewish Religious Union in 1902.
 The first known Brit shalom ceremony was celebrated by Rabbi Sherwin Wine, the founder of the Society for Humanistic Judaism, around 1970.

 In 2002, Dr Mark Reiss opened an online list of rabbis and others who would celebrate Brit Shalom.

 It was later moved to its own website.

 In 2021, Bruchim, an organisation of Jews advocating for the acceptance of non-circumcision within Judaism, was founded by Lisa Braver Moss and Rebecca Wald.
 In 2022, Dr Reiss's list was incorporated into the Bruchim website.